patrickoser/social-app/README.md

     already in use then it sends an error message back to the user telling them they need to use a different email.

-    I should add a username input field to the signup screen.
-It will check firebase to see if that username is taken and if not add it to that users object.

     Add a check to direct users straight to the home page if they are already signed in to an account.
-Pobably something I can do with local storage.

-    If user is not already signed in then they should not be able to see anything but the login and signup screens.
+Sign in and signup screen should not be available to users who are signed in.

     Use 'useMemo' in when interacting with firebase functions so that they are not called everytime there is an 'onChnage'